P-Arnold/planning-map-app/README.md

 The main objective of this project was to explore the work involved in creating a full-stack web application, and to become familiar with some of the relevant modern technologies.

+## Demo

+Demo [Here](https://competent-jennings-57a7ec.netlify.app/) hosted on Netlify which accesses the AWS hosted parnold-tech.com API.

 ## Technologies